Do I need a baby monitor?

 Other features like lullabies playing, two way talk-back audio, intrusion alert and 4-in-1 image display, room temperature monitoring, or crib clamps are not a must-have but a bonus point.

 Do I need a baby monitor?
 I believe all of you have your answer after reading this article.
-If you're a first-time parent, you're already paranoid, and anything that can put you at ease is well worth the investment.
+If you're a first-time parent who are already paranoid, anything that can put you at ease is well worth the investment, isn't it?

-It's also a good way to protect your child.
+A baby monitor is also a good tool to protect your child.
 If they fall ill during the night, you will be able to quickly pick up on any changes.
 A baby monitor can also be good to use when your child is taking their first steps.
-You can hear every step they take and remember it forever.
-It's also an entertaining way to keep track of how far your child travels in the house.
-Who knows, you might want to record your baby's first steps so you can cherish them for eternity.
+You might want to capture and record your baby's first step so you can cherish them for eternity.

 When choosing a baby monitor, it's all about your peace of mind.
-It's great to be able to hear and see everything your baby is doing.
 You will feel safer knowing you can check up on them at any time.
 Baby monitors allow parents to breathe easily, so they don't have to constantly be afraid of what's going on with their child.